-Kevin Mullin was first elected in 2012 and re-elected in 2014 and 2016 to the California State Assembly representing the 22nd District in San Mateo County.
-He became Assembly Speaker pro Tempore in 2014 and again on December 5, 2016 when he was sworn in for the 2016-17 legislative session.
+Kevin Mullin was first elected in 2012 and re-elected to the California State Assembly representing the 22nd District in San Mateo County.
+He became Assembly Speaker pro Tempore in 2014.
 As the #2 officer in the Assembly, he continues his role as part of Speaker Anthony Rendon’s leadership team and presides regularly over Assembly floor sessions.
 In this role, Kevin makes rulings on parliamentary inquiries and helps ensure bi-partisan cooperation and civility during Assembly floor sessions.

 Elections reform and strengthening our democracy is Kevin’s top legislative priority.
 He has authored laws reforming the recount process for statewide elections, ensuring legitimate votes are counted by enhancing vote-by-mail ballot signature verification, and enabling San Mateo County to be the first county in the San Francisco Bay Area to conduct a regularly scheduled off-year election entirely by mail.
 He was also a co-author of the landmark law automatically registering Californians to vote.